jshbrntt/speed-monitor-pi/README.md

     <img alt="Enable SSH option" src="./screenshots/pi-imager-2.png" width="50%" height="50%">

-6. Install the SD card into your Pi.
+6. Insert the SD card into your Pi.

-7. Connect your Pi to the same LAN as your PC.
+7. Connect your Pi to the same LAN as your PC and power it on.

-8. Run the Ansible playbook to provision your Pi.
+8. Run the following command to provision your Pi.

     You can specify any of the following parameters to customize the installation.